 Early in 1960 it dawned on me that the sensory impression proffered by a medium like movie or radio, was not the sensory effect obtained.4 Radio, for example, has an intense visual effect on listeners.
 But then there is the telephone which also proffers an auditory impression, but has no visual effect.
 In the same way television is watched but has a very different effect from movies.
 These observations led to a series of studies of the media, and to the discovery of basic laws concerning the sensory effects of various media.
 These will be found in this report.
 In 1915 Heinrich Wölfflin published his Principles of Art History which has since then revolutionized the study of many matters besides art.
 His entire approach confirms what I discovered about media: “the effect is the thing that counts, not the sensuous facts“…5

-Moving beyond focus on media and their massaging effects, the great leap made by McLuhan here in January 19606 (however inchoate it may have been at the time and, indeed, may largely have remained for McLuhan despite another twenty years of probing it) was the notion that what a medium is — is “the sensory effect obtained”, the “output”.
-As McLuhan noted, this is decidedly different from “the sensory impression proffered”.
-Hence, in one of the examples given by him in this passage, while “the sensory impression proffered” by radio is plainly auditory, “the sensory effect obtained” is at least partly “visual” or even “intensely” so.
-Moreover, it is this “sensory effect obtained” that accounts for “the penetrative powers” (a notion borrowed by McLuhan from Innis7) of media.
+Moving beyond focus on media and their massaging effects, the great leap made by McLuhan here in January 19606 (however inchoate it may have been at the time and, indeed, may largely have remained for McLuhan despite another twenty years of probing it) was the notion that what a medium is — is “the sensory effect obtained” (“outputs”) and not “the sensory impression proffered” (inputs).7 Hence, in one of the examples given by him in this passage, while “the sensory impression proffered” by radio is plainly auditory, “the sensory effect obtained” is at least partly “visual” or even “intensely” so.
+Moreover, it is this “sensory effect obtained” that accounts for “the penetrative powers” (a notion borrowed by McLuhan from Innis8) of media.
 Hence McLuhan began his 1953 memorial essay on Innis, who died at the end of 1952, as follows:

 Often misunderstood or ignored by those who had admired his classic study of the Fur Trade, the work of the later Innis was a shift in attention from the trade-routes of the external world to the trade routes of the mind.
 Technology, he saw, had solved the problem of production of commodities and had already turned to the packaging of information.
 And the penetrative powers of the pricing system were as nothing beside the power of the new media of communication to penetrate and transform all existing institutions and patterns of thought. (‘The Later Innis’, Queen’s Quarterly, 60:3, 1953, 385-394)